Azure/fta-architecturalreview/articles/devtest.md

 * **Are you aware of the Health Endpoint Monitoring pattern?
 Have you implemented this in your solution?**

     Implement health monitoring by sending requests to an endpoint on the application.
-The application should perform the necessary checks, and return an indication of its status. <br><br>A health monitoring check typically combines two factors: <ul><li>The checks (if any) performed by the application or service in response to the request to the health verification endpoint.  </li><li>Analysis of the results by the tool or framework that performs the health verification check. </li></ul>
+The application should perform the necessary checks, and return an indication of its status.
+A health monitoring check typically combines two factors:

+    * The checks (if any) performed by the application or service in response to the request to the health verification endpoint.
+    * Analysis of the results by the tool or framework that performs the health verification check.

     > [https://docs.microsoft.com/en-us/azure/architecture/patterns/health-endpoint-monitoring](https://docs.microsoft.com/en-us/azure/architecture/patterns/health-endpoint-monitoring)